narsing3/FinraFileUploadApp/README.md

 # FinraFileUploadApp

 .A simple Springboot based REST app.
 .The app uploads files upto 10MB to a destination provided.
-If the folder is not present, it creates it.
+If the destination folder is not present, a new folder is created provided the user has access to the destination.
 .Used h2 DB
 .APi to search by Owner and Size are also provided.
 .URL for the app http://localhost:8080 takes you to the upload.html